A Handy Guide To Successful Outings

 Going on a road trip?
 If you’re planning on making a long journey, prepare in advance so you can resist the call of fast food signs!
 Make yourself nutritious snacks such as trail mixes or peanut butter sandwiches, and make sure to drink plenty of water throughout the trip.
-Take breaks from time to time to stretch your legs and prevent clots from forming, and remember to test your blood sugar regularly.
+Take breaks from time to time to stretch your legs and prevent clots from forming, and remember to check your blood sugar regularly.

 Got other plans?
-The basic idea remains the same: prepare adequately, consult your health care professional if necessary, and have fun!
+The basic idea remains the same: prepare adequately, consult your healthcare professional if necessary and have fun!
 Diabetes may not take holidays, but it can come along for yours.